 Creating a Plan for Life and Goals

-I have a lot of days like that.
-The thing about days like that, though is that sometimes, we’re so busy managing the day to day that we forget about our goals.
+I have a lot of days like that, where I’m forgetful and unfocused.
+The thing about days like that is that we’re so busy managing the day-to-day that we forget about our goals.
 I think that mayhem is normal.
 You just have to have a plan to manage it.

 As we approached 2019, we both agreed we needed a fresh plan.
 We realized we’ve lost some of our focus on organization, time-management, and financial goals.
 We wanted to take a more unified approach in moving forward and therefore began to conduct some research on how to approach goal setting as a couple.